Table of Contents

 If you’ve owned your car for several years, it may be a source of cash even if you don’t want to sell it.
-Enter auto equity loans, which lets you turn the equity you have in your car into a loan you can use for any purpose.
+Auto equity loans let you turn the equity you have in your car into a loan you can use for any purpose.

 While the risks and interest rates may not be suitable for every borrower, a strategic approach to this loan can quickly get you the cash you need.
-Here’s how to tell if a car equity loan makes sense for you.
+Let’s explore if a car equity loan makes sense for you.

 How Auto Equity Loans Work

-Vehicle equity loans depend on how much a borrower’s car is worth versus how much they owe on the car.
+Vehicle equity loans depend on how much your car is worth vs. how much you owe on the car.
 For example, say your car is worth $15,000.
-You’re almost finished paying off your car loan and only owe $1,000 on it.
+You’re almost finished paying off your car loan and owe only $1,000 on it.
 So, you have $14,000 of equity you can leverage with an auto equity loan.

-Your equity in your vehicle is the basis for a loan, and terms vary by lender.
-For example, some lenders may loan a maximum of 100% of your auto equity, while others loan 125%.
+Your vehicle’s equity is the basis for a loan, and terms vary by lender.
+For example, some lenders may loan a maximum of 100% of your auto equity, while others may loan up to 150%.

-Like any loan, a car equity loan comes with terms and conditions.
-This includes the interest rate, repayment schedule, and loan fees.
+Like any loan, a car equity loan comes with terms and conditions, including the interest rate, repayment schedule, and loan fees.

-However, the unique aspect of auto equity loans is the vehicle serves as collateral.
-The advantage is that you can obtain better terms and rates than an unsecured loan.
-The downside is that the failure to repay the loan gives the lender the right to repossess the vehicle to recoup their losses.
+However, the unique aspect of auto equity loans is that the vehicle serves as collateral, making them secured loans.
+The advantage is that you can obtain better terms and rates than with an unsecured loan.
+The downside is that the failure to repay the loan gives the lender the right to repossess the vehicle to recoup its losses.

-Auto title loans and car equity loans sound similar, but they have stark differences with severe implications for borrowers.
+Auto title loans and car equity loans sound similar, but they differ in significant ways with serious implications for borrowers.
 Auto equity loans allow you to turn the equity you have in your car into a loan you’ll repay over the coming months or years.
-Defaulting on the loan can result in repossession, but the loan terms are typically affordable enough for borrowers to avoid this outcome.
+Defaulting on the loan can result in repossession.

-Auto title loans also use equity in your car but have harsher terms and rates.
+Auto title loans also use equity in your car but have more stringent terms and rates.
 Typically, auto title loans give the borrower one month to repay the loan with higher interest rates than auto equity loans.

 The sole upside is that these loans have minimal credit requirements, making them accessible to more borrowers.
-The downside is that the loan terms are so stringent that borrowers often fail to repay the loan within 30 days, default, and lose their vehicle.
+The downside is that the loan terms are so stringent that borrowers often fail to repay the loan within 15-30 days, default on the loan, and lose their vehicle.

 How to Get an Auto Equity Loan

 Get an accurate estimate of your car’s current market value.
-An online tool, such as Kelley Blue or Edmunds, can help.
+Online tools such as Kelley Blue Book or Edmunds can help.
 Once you know the value, subtract any outstanding loan balance on your car from it.
 The result is your equity.
 Remember, lenders use the equity amount to determine the maximum loan amount you can receive.

 Look for reputable lenders that offer auto equity loans.
 Specifically, auto lenders, credit unions, and online lenders offer these loans.
 Peruse customer reviews and gather offer information, including interest rates and loan fees.
-In addition, lenders have different eligibility requirements, such as equity amount and credit score standards.
+Lenders also have different eligibility requirements, such as equity amount and credit score standards.

 Once you choose your lender, prepare the required documentation for the application, including proof of income, identification, vehicle title, and proof of insurance.
-Then, you can apply using your lender’s website, visiting a physical location, or contacting the lender by phone.
+Then, you can apply via your lender’s website, in person, or by phone.

 If approved, carefully review the loan terms before accepting.
 Pay attention to interest rates, repayment schedules, and any fees associated with the loan.